Saving on Pet Costs in Spain

 Buying a pet can be expensive.
 Adopting an unwanted or abandoned animal normally just brings with it the cost of vaccinating and getting a microchip fitted.

 There are plenty of associations in Spain that are looking for homes for animals.
 Check for one near where you live (Google “animales abandonados” and your area).

-With the rise of online stores there’s no longer a need to bring home heavy sacks of pet food.
-Compare online specialist stores (see below) with your local supermarket delivery service or online ordering.
+Buying online avoids having to bring home heavy sacks of pet food.
+Compare online specialist stores (see below) with your local supermarket delivery service.

-For all online orders, don’t forget that it’s quite easy to reach the threshold for free delivery as sell-by dates tend to be long on most pet foods.
-Also for heavy items you get the added benefit of delivery to your door.
+For online orders, don’t forget that it’s quite easy to reach the threshold for free delivery as sell-by dates tend to be long on most pet foods.

 Anybody who’s brought their pet from abroad should make sure to mention it to the insurance company.